learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 6.

 	Stop the VM by running ``vagrant halt`` in the terminal.
-	Export the box you have to a .box file by running ``vagrant package --base ludev --output ./ubuntu-*.box``, once again replacing the start with the correct version.
+	Export the box you have to a .box file by running ``vagrant package --output ./ubuntu-*.box``, once again replacing the star with the correct version.

 7.